 As the climate changes, the capacity of landscapes to support ecosystems will decline.
 Many of the most vulnerable ecosystems in Australia are found in NSW and are sensitive to changes in climate.
 These include:

 - ecosystems that only exist at certain elevations, such as alpine systems

 - the wetlands and floodplains of the Murray–Darling Basin

 - saltmarshes and mangroves.

-By 2070, many areas of NSW are projected to become 30–60% less suitable for their present ecosystems, requiring species to either migrate or adapt to survive.
-Some of the greatest changes are expected to occur across the highly modified landscapes of the wheat/sheep belt, where the capacity to support change has been diminished.
+By 2070, many areas of NSW are projected to become 30–60% less suitable for their present ecosystems, requiring species to either migrate or adapt.
+Some of the greatest changes are expected to occur across the highly modified landscapes of the wheat–sheep belt, where the capacity to absorb climate change impacts has been diminished.

 Many plant and animal species are sensitive to changes in climatic variables, such as temperature, rainfall and humidity.
 Species identified as the most at risk from climate change include those with:

 - low genetic variability and long generation times

 - specialised relationships with other species or narrow geographic ranges